 pH = 4 – 0.38 ≈ –log(3.8 x 10-4)

 So the approximate value of the Ka is 3.8 x 10-4 M, which is closest to answer c).

+We hope that these instructions on how to calculate logarithms without a calculator help you crush the MCAT!
 Make sure to check out the rest of the MCAT Tips and Tricks Series:

 - Part I – Converting between units in the metric system

 - Part III – Using approximation to tackle complex calculations

 - Part IV – Unit conversions in eight easy steps

 - Part V – The one about trigonometry